krox/Scribe/docs/mvp_checklist.md

 * [x] strings
 * [x] arrays.
 Assume everything 1D when no schema is given.
 * [ ] dicts.
 Make sure to reject duplicate keys.
+* [ ] 'any' schema reading

 ### HDF5
-* [ ] float: precision can implicitly change when reading
+* [ ] float: precision has to match exactly
-* [ ] integer: widening happens silently, narrowing throws validation error
+* [ ] integer: exact width/signdness match
 * [ ] complex, string: document precise mapping (because these are not part of the HDF5 spec).
 We follow what HighFive does by default.
+Check how Grid saves complex numbers.
+MIght need flag in schema/traits/hdf5
 * [x] arrays of numbers via datasets
 * [ ] arrays of non-numbers via groups (potentially nested)
 * [ ] activate chunking (single-chunk is okay as a default)
 * [ ] activate fletcher32
+* [x] reading with 'any' schema

 ## Code generation